lazarmarkovic/changer/README.md

 > "In the end, it's a question of "what data" you want to "protect" by erasing it, and how important it is that the erased data will be unrecoverable in any potential case.
 Let's put it this way: if you want to delete your personal dairy, you probably don't need to overwrite each and every free sector... but if you're working on plans for a nuclear power plant or some "secret project" for your government, you'll not want to let a single byte as is."
 > ~user6373 on stackexchange.com

-Anyhow best "secure deletion" of data is to [melt your HDD/SSH in manetic flux](https://www.backyardscient.ist/induction-heater).
+Anyhow best "secure deletion" of data is to [melt your HDD/SSH in magnetic flux](https://www.backyardscient.ist/induction-heater).

 ## Refs:
   - [Takkat on askubuntu.com](https://askubuntu.com/a/57580)